conorparnell/CardGame/README.md

 # CardGame -
-A simple JavaScript card game based on the Ooblets battle system.
+A simple JavaScript card inspired by the Ooblets battle system.
 Work in progress.